DisnakeDev/disnake/docs/ext/commands/commands.rst

 :class:`disnake.TextChannel`, and if it fails it tries to convert it to a :class:`disnake.Member`.
 If all converters fail, then a special error is raised, :exc:`~ext.commands.BadUnionArgument`.

-Note that any valid converter discussed above can be passed in to the argument list of a :data:`typing.Union`.
+Note that any valid converter discussed above can be passed in to the argument list of a :class:`typing.Union`.

 typing.Optional
 ^^^^^^^^^^^^^^^